 Notice unique characteristics--scars, eyes, jewelry, walk, speech or anything else that would help identify the suspect.

 The Public Safety staff is accessible 24 hours a day to receive information or provide officer assistance.
-The department is located in Warner Hall, room 105.
-Criminal activity or emergencies (fire or medical) may be reported by dialing 9-1-1 or 300 from any university phone.
-There are currently 13 emergency phones located throughout campus that can be used to report fires, medical, criminal, or suspicious incidents.
-These phones are located on each level of Founders Hall near the elevator, in the Hopewell Mall, Hopewell South, LeFevre Hall, the Reese Center and Adena Hall.
+The department is located in the John L. and Christine Warner Library and Student Center, room 105.
+Criminal activity or emergencies (fire or medical) may be reported by dialing 9-1-1 from any university phone.
+There are currently 13 emergency phones located throughout campus that can be used to report fires, medical, criminal or suspicious incidents.
+These phones are located on each level of Founders Hall near the elevator, in the Hopewell Mall, Hopewell South, LeFevre Hall, John Gilbert Reese Center and Adena Hal.

 Any criminal activity-taking place off campus, in the City of Newark, can be reported 24 hours each day to Newark Police Department.
 Dialing 911 from any off-campus phone will put you in contact with a dispatcher.
 Incidents that occur outside of Newark City limits, in Licking County, can be reported to the Licking County Sheriff's Department.